ilios/ilios/docs/update.md

 ## Version-specific steps

+### Upgrading to Ilios 3.133.0

+A minimum length of 18 characters is now required for the ILIOS_SECRET_KEY environment variable in order to conform to security best practices.
+Changing this key will invalidate all existing sessions and API tokens.
+To ensure long-term viability of this key, we recommend choosing a random value at least 60 characters long.

 ### Upgrading to Ilios 3.126.0

 Async messages (for indexing and extracting) have been split into priority queues.
 When consuming these messages you should do so in priority order: